axelhahn/cronwrapper/docs/40_More/30_Cronstatus.md

     -h       show this help and exit.

 PARAMETERS:
-    LOGFILE  filename to show details of a single logfile
+    LOGFILE  filename or label to show details of a single logfile
              Default: without any logfile you get a total overview of all cronjobs.
 EXAMPLES: